Frosthaven/Wildstar_uiMapper/dev-source/README.md

 function myaddon:OnLoad()
     --etc

-  local uiMapper = Apollo.GetPackage("uiMapper:0.6").tPackage
+  local uiMapper = Apollo.GetPackage("uiMapper:0.7").tPackage
-  --change "uiMapper:0.6" to whatever you used in your dependancy check --which is what is found at the top of core.lua
+  --change "uiMapper:0.7" to whatever you used in your dependancy check --which is what is found at the top of core.lua

   self.ui  = uiMapper:new({
-    container = self,                     --this is where your addon settings are stored name      = "uiMapper Example",       --the name of the addon author    = "Frosthaven",             --the author of the addon version   = "1.1-dev",                --any version information about your addon
+    container = self,                     --this is where your addon settings are stored defaults  = self.defaults             --the variable layout needs to match your container layout perfectly name      = "uiMapper Example",       --the name of the addon author    = "Frosthaven",             --the author of the addon version   = "1.1-dev",                --any version information about your addon